cowprotocol/docs/docs/mevblocker/concepts/MEV Concepts/what-is-frontrunning.md

 ## What is frontrunning and how does it work?

-Frontrunning occurs when a user makes a transaction but gets “front run” by an MEV bot who makes the same transactions ahead of them.
+Frontrunning occurs when a user makes a transaction but gets "front run" by an MEV bot who makes the same transactions ahead of them.

 ![Frontrunning](/img/mevblocker/Frontrunning_1.webp)